Magronox/Magronox.github.io/about.md

 My name is Amirhossein Basareh(امیرحسین بساره) and I'm a B.Sc. student at Sharif University of Technology, school of Electrical Engineering.

+I am a piano player and I recently started playing ukelele.
+I like classical music and also classic music.

+I enjoy reading books especially classic literature and books about psychology.